zachwlewis/install-discourse/README.md

 *Note*: Some people are using Ruby v2.0 for their installations to good effect, but I have not tested version 2 with these instructions.

-## Pull and configure the latest version of the Discourse app
+## Pull and Configure the Discourse Application

 Now we are ready install the actual Discourse application.
 This will pull a copy of the Discourse app from my own branch.
 The advantage of using this branch is that it has been tested with these instructions, but it may fall behind the master which is rapidly changing.